OSAMOR19/VENOM-HACKHATHON/README.md

 ## OVERVIEW
 **VYPERIUM** is a decentralized application built on the Venom blockchain, offering a suite of essential features for secure and seamless token management.
 Our platform includes features such as token swapping, bridging, and sending tokens/coins, as well as Venom Scan, a powerful tool for tracking and analyzing blockchain data.
 With our user-friendly interface and robust security measures, **Vyperium** makes it easy for users to manage their digital assets with confidence.

+## Your Wallet: The Your Wallet page provides users with an overview of their wallet addresses and associated tokens.
+Users can manage multiple wallets within the VYPERIUM app and easily switch between them.
+This page displays the wallet addresses, token balances, transaction history, and other wallet-specific information.
+It offers convenient management of multiple wallets in one place.

 Below are the functionalities of this Application:

 https://github.com/OSAMOR19/VENOM-HACKHATHON/assets/114490070/21f46b4e-7aa7-4681-812d-8a5faa6aadd5